8e7an/dotvim/NOTES.md

   - Installed the Traces plugin and it kinda works but doesn't provide a preview at the confirm stage of a find-and-replace which is what I was hoping for.

+### Plugins to look into:

+vim-vinegar: A simple plugin that enhances Vim's built-in netrw file explorer, making file management operations like creating, renaming, and deleting files more intuitive.

+    - NetRW is very buggy so might not be worth looking into this but instead use an alternate tree file-viewer plugin (or none at all).

+vim-obsession: Simplifies Vim's session management, allowing you to easily save and restore your open buffers and window layouts for different projects.

+vim-markdown: From tpope

+vim-css-color: Display hex and rgb colours in the background of these values.

+vim-airline and vim-airline-themes

+vim-gitgutter: Display git effects in a gutter.